-Before you can improve your credit score, you must obtain your score and be sure that the credit reports from each credit reporting agency are correct.
+To improve your score, you've got to get the reports that the agencies use to build it, and of course, you need the score itself.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
-They also provide information and online tools that can help you improve your credit score.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three reporting agencies.
+They also provide information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from the three major agencies by visiting AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report every year from all three agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and very inexpensive.

 Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.